1. Exports

 Retrieve Exports

-This allows you to retrieve details of a specific export and get the exported data/file. "_json_url" will contain url to download exported data in json file provided that "include_csv" is true. "_csv_url" will contain url to download exported data in json file provided that "include_json" is true. "_csv_error_url" will contain url to download a file containing errors occured in export if any, provided that "include_json" is true. "_csv_sanitized_url" will contain url to download data that was excluded from export due to data being potentialy malacious provided that "include_json" is true..
+This allows you to retrieve details of a specific export and get the exported data/file. _json_url will contain URL to download exported data in JSON file provided that include_json is true. _csv_url will contain URL to download exported data in CSV file provided that include_csv is true. _csv_error_url will contain URL to download a file containing errors that occurred during export, if any, provided that include_csv is true. _csv_sanitized_url will contain URL to download data that was excluded from export due to data being potentially malicious, provided that include_csv is true.
 This data is sanitized.

 Retrieve Export